-In addition to the Board Committees, there are six Management Committees: Management Committee; Assets and Liability Committee; Management Credit Committee; Staff Disciplinary Committee; Management IT Steering Committee; and Enterprise Risk Management Committee to ensure effective and good corporate governance at the Managerial level.
-These Committees form the bedrock for the long-term professional management of the business of the Bank.
+In addition to the Board Committees, governance is enhanced through six Management Committees namely: Management Committee; Assets and Liability Committee; Management Credit Committee; Staff Disciplinary Committee; Management IT Steering Committee; and Enterprise Risk Management Committee.
+These Management Committees helps to ensure effective oversight and implementation of directives from the Board.